raspy135/Qun-mk2/README.md

 If you have existing recordings in the session, the WAV file will be cut to the current scene's looper length.
 You can use an empty recorded track just to cut the WAV file to match the loop length.
 Otherwise, it's trimmed to the longest point of the end of the measure.

-## Looper live playing / Partial scene switch
+### Looper live playing / Partial Scene switch

 Scene is powerful feature.
-You can play looper like Ableton Live's Session view.
+You can play the Looper like Ableton Live's Session view.

 Play sequencer and looper, then LOOPER PLAY + [1-5] to select scene.
 Scene will be switched at the end of the measure.
 Synchronized switching works only when sequencer is playing.

 You can switch Scene even if it's not the end of the recording.
 Changing point is the end of sequencer's measure.

-Normally all tracks moves to new Scene, however, you can partially switch scene as well.
+Normally all tracks move to new Scene, however, you can partially switch scene as well.
 Press LOOPER PLAY + [6-8] + [1-5].
 [6-8] buttons tells which tracks you want to switch, and [1-5] is the scene number.
 Looper length can be different.

 PARAM + [1-3] to mute tracks.

 Use Preset Bucket to keep preset settings.
 You can recall tone preset and patterns in a sec by using Preset Bucket.